lwheinsberg/dbGaPCheckup/README.md

 Read in your Subject Phenotype data into `DS.data`.

-A special note: To ensure that checks run properly, it’s important that empty cells in your dataset and data dictionary are read into R as NA (missing values), not as empty strings (““).
-This is especially important for the VALUES column in your data dictionary.
-If blank cells are accidentally read as empty strings instead of NA, some checks may incorrectly flag errors—for example, by expecting encoded values for variable types that don’t require them (string, integer, or decimal).
+A special note: To ensure that the checks run correctly, empty cells in your dataset and data dictionary must be read into R as NA (missing values)—not as empty strings (““).
+This is especially critical for the VALUES column in your data dictionary.
+If blank cells are mistakenly read as empty strings, some checks (like values_check()) may incorrectly expect encodings for variables that don’t require them (e.g., string, integer, or decimal variables).
+We strongly recommend using readr::read_csv() rather than base R’s read.csv(), as it handles missing values and column types more consistently.
-(See issue \#16).
-If you are reading in your data ase a csv., we recommend using `read.csv("your_file.csv", na.strings = c("", "NA"))`.
-Or for excel files you can use `readxl::read_xlsx("your_file.xlsx", na = c("", "NA"))`.
-Etc.

 ``` r
 DS.path <- system.file("extdata", "DS_Example.txt",